salonishah05/DigitRecognitionNN/README.md

 The goal of this project is to create a neural network that can classify handwritten digits (0-9) using OpenCV to preprocess images.
 This is a **work in progress**, with plans to improve the model’s accuracy and efficiency over time.

 ### Current Features:
-- Basic neural network architecture for digit recognition.
+- Basic convolutional neural network architecture for digit recognition.
-- OpenCV for preprocessing and manipulating images.
-- Simple dataset of handwritten digits for training and testing.
+- Built an interactive system using OpenCV that allows users to draw digits, preprocesses them dynamically, and predicts the digit with the trained model
 - Still under development; improvements are planned.